mvysny/vaadin-on-kotlin/vok-security/README.md

 of auth scheme you need: VoK-Security built-in Simple scheme, the [OACC](http://oaccframework.org/oacc-features.html) library, [Apache Shiro](https://shiro.apache.org/) or others.

+### Replace 'roles' with 'permissions'

+In bigger apps with lots of functionality and lots of views the number of roles may grow big.
+For example, you may need multiple administrator types which have access to a particular part of an app but not to the other - say, manager-admin, admin, super-admin etc etc. In such app, the difference between roles starts to blur and it becomes hard to differentiate between roles.

+In such case we recommend to start thinking of 'permissions' rather than 'roles'.
+For example, instead of a user having an administrator role, the user would have a permission to view and edit the list of all users.

+To convert your app to this new security paradigm:

+1. Introduce a permission for every action, say, `can-view-users`, `can-create-order`.
+2. Instead of assigning users roles, you assign them permissions.
+3. A view listing users will then be annotated with `@AllowRoles('can-view-users')`

 ### The vok-security module

 This module only provides basic API classes which lays out the foundation of the